dreamhost/varnish-vcl-collection/README.rst

 	}

-There are several different possible behaviors of HTTP purging which can be controlled with the X-Purge HTTP header.
-This config will be smart and attempt to automatically pick the best method based on the URL if you don't use an X-Purge header.
+There are several different possible behaviors of HTTP purging which can be controlled with the X-Purge-Method HTTP header.
+This config will be smart and attempt to automatically pick the best method based on the URL if you don't use an X-Purge-Method header.
 See the comments in `lib/purge.vcl` for details.

 Static File Caching